Last Updated: June 9, 2022

 Piktochart vs Canva: What’s The Main Difference?

-Piktochart is usually designed for creating infographics, presentations, and reports while Canva is made for designing anything whether it’s social media posts, infographics, presentations, logos, and 50+ other content types.
-Both tools are free but offer premium plans for better functionality.
+Piktochart is primarily designed for creating infographics, presentations, and reports while Canva is best suited for designing anything from social media posts to infographics, presentations, logos, and 50+ other content types.

 Overall, I recommend Canva over Piktochart because of more features, content types, integrations, significantly more ready-made templates with better collaboration functionality, and a cheaper option than Piktochart.